Virtual localization revisited: Gysin pull-backs

-\begin{prop} Let $f : X \to Y$ and $g : Y \to Z$ be $T$-equivariant morphisms of derived $1$-Artin stacks locally of finite type over $S$.
-Suppose that $X$ has finite stabilizers and trivial $T$-action.
-Assume that $f$ and $g\circ f$ are quasi-smooth in weight 0, and $g$ is quasi-smooth.
+\begin{prop} Let $f : X \to Y$ and $g : Y \to Z$ be $T$-equivariant morphisms in $\dStk_S$.
+Suppose that $X$ is quasi-DM and has trivial $T$-action, $f$ and $g\circ f$ are quasi-smooth in weight 0, and $g$ is quasi-smooth.
 Then we have: \begin{thmlist} \item There is a canonical identification

 \item There is a commutative square

 or in other words, a canonical homotopy

 of maps $\CBM(\sZ_{/S})_\loc \to \CBM(\sX_{/S})_\loc$. \end{thmlist} \end{prop} \begin{proof} The first claim follows from the second by taking $S=\sZ$ and evaluating on $1 \in \CBM(\sZ_{/\sZ})$.
 For the second, consider the following square: